 Building lasting relationships is truly about helping the customer feel with your actions that you care, and not just hearing that you care about their business.
-What you do speaks so loudly, what you say, I cannot hear!
-Your client onboarding gets one shot to do it right, your actions and process for client onboarding, must and should create beliefs that you care, that you validate them and listen to their needs!
+What you do speaks so loudly; I cannot hear what you say!
+Your client onboarding gets one shot to do it right.
+Your actions and process for client onboarding must and should create beliefs that you care, validate them, and listen to their needs!
 You must be the catalyst to build their beliefs on WHY they invested in your solution or service.

 Focus on the Customer Experience

-For decades companies have utilized tools that don’t help the customer experience quickly reach the time to value that they want.
-According to a McKinsey & Company, poor onboarding engagement and customer service account for 52% of the reason why customers leave in the first 90 days.
+For decades companies have utilized tools that don’t help the customer experience quickly reach the time to value they want.
+According to McKinsey & Company, poor onboarding engagement and customer service account for 52% of customers leaving in the first 90 days.

-And most of the time you may not know the customers are unhappy.
-According to research conducted by Esteban Kolsky, the founder of thinkJar, 1 in 26 customers make a complaint when they are unhappy.
-This now begs the question, why do companies settle with less than the best in world class processes for their onboarding new customers?
+And most of the time, you may not know the customers are unhappy.
+According to research conducted by Esteban Kolsky, the founder of thinkJar, 1 in 26 customers complain when unhappy.
+This now begs the question, why do companies settle with less than the best in world-class processes for onboarding new customers?

-When we choose to not focus on the customer’s experience you must realize the customer already is afraid of project failure the moment they start having any kind of trouble in the client onboarding process.
+When we choose not to focus on the customer’s experience, we must realize the customer is already afraid of project failure when they start having trouble in the client onboarding process.
 This is the quickest way to a customer’s defense mechanism and creates doubt.
-When this happens, good luck trying to get them back on board with a view your company is top-notch.
-Your customer will either embrace the self-defeating belief and lose hope this will work at all, or they may be the one who says to their company, “see I told you this was not going to work”, or “this was too good to be true.”
-They might even say, “the ROI is just going to take too long, we need to look at something else.”
-You may even hear the dreaded, “oh the integrations just are not going to work like we thought, we must abandon this now”… Any of these comments sound familiar?
+When this happens, good luck getting them back on board with a view that your company is top-notch.
+Your customer will either embrace the self-defeating belief and lose hope this will work at all, or they may be the one who says to their company, “see, I told you this was not going to work,” or “this was too good to be true.”
+They might even say, “the ROI is just going to take too long; we need to look at something else.”
+You may even hear the dreaded, “oh, the integrations just are not going to work as we thought; we must abandon this now”… Any of these comments sound familiar?

-The key to the right process, the right positive culture, is making sure everyone is informed on both sides of the journey.
+The key to the right process and positive culture is ensuring everyone is informed on both sides of the journey.
 Transparency!
-Remember if you want to create positive results for your customers in the client onboarding journey and experience, you cannot overlook this, it all begins with one important yet simple principle: Creating Positive Experiences for their beliefs about you and your product, solution, or service!
+Remember, you cannot overlook this if you want to create positive customer results in the client onboarding journey and experience.
+It begins with one important yet simple principle: Creating Positive Experiences for their beliefs about you and your product, solution, or service!

 There is a mathematical formula for this equation.
 EXPERIENCES that you create for your customer are what drive their BELIEFS.
 Think about this for a minute.
-If you are settling for a less than optimum process, that isn’t customer centric, then you must own the beliefs you are creating for them.
-If they are not positive experiences, then you can take it to the bank, this will have a direct impact on the ACTIONS that they take.
-These actions will be evidenced in the outcome of the equation; known as the RESULTS.
-They will be visible in your NPS Scores (PPS), Net Revenue Retention (NRR) going down, churn, lack of user adoption, and a host of other issues associated with negative customer beliefs that started from day one, that you allowed to be created about your company during client onboarding.
+If you are settling for a less-than-optimum process that isn’t customer-centric, you must own the beliefs you create for them.
+If they are not positive experiences, you can take it to the bank; this will directly impact their actions.
+These actions will be evidenced in the outcome of the equation, known as RESULTS.
+They will be visible in your NPS Scores (PPS), Net Revenue Retention (NRR) going down, churn, lack of user adoption, and a host of other issues associated with negative customer beliefs that started from day one that you allowed to be created about your company during client onboarding.

 These results you get speak so loudly that you either did or didn’t give them what they needed in the beginning.
-You must focus on creating positive experiences in the onboarding journey, so that they have the foundational beliefs that drive positive actions in your relationship.
-These positive actions yield results such as cognitive closure (mentally embracing your product and service as a critical piece of their business), increased customer engagement, excitement about the value you bring (creating your raving fans), bigger investments in your product and/or services.
+You must focus on creating positive experiences in the onboarding journey so that they have the foundational beliefs that drive positive actions in your relationship.
+These positive actions yield results such as cognitive closure (mentally embracing your product and service as a critical piece of their business), increased customer engagement, excitement about the value you bring (creating your raving fans), and bigger investments in your product/or services.

-You literally hold the key to the entire process at this critical point in your customer journey.
+You hold the key to the entire process at this critical point in your customer journey.
 The results always speak for themselves.
-Experiences create beliefs good or bad.
-These beliefs create the actions your customer will take, and ultimately the actions they take, which take to the bank, they will yield the to positive or negative results you will see!
-It’s all a simple formula and you must execute the right way to get the right results.
+Experiences create beliefs, good or bad.
+These beliefs create the actions your customer will take, and ultimately the actions they take to the bank will yield the positive or negative results you will see!
+It’s all a simple formula, and you must execute the right way to get the right results.

 This formula is not rocket science, but ask yourself, what do you compromise in your customer journey and experiences today that are costing you with the customer to yield the results you both want in the end?

-The key to helping change this madness of churn and all other issues caused by negative beliefs of your customer, is simple.
-You must not think old school anymore by just simply trying to utilize strategies to manage a customer onboarding project on paper, spreadsheets, or a PM (Project Management) tool that doesn’t manage customer engagement with transparency and accountability.
+The key to helping change this madness of churn and all other issues caused by the negative beliefs of your customer is simple.
+You must not think old school anymore by simply trying to utilize strategies to manage a customer onboarding project on paper, spreadsheets, or a PM (Project Management) tool that doesn’t manage customer engagement with transparency and accountability.

 I will modify that for this post and ask, “What’s in your wallet to build positive beliefs for your customer?”

-Are you building something that just gets you by, are you just settling, or are you employing a world class process that sets you apart from your competition?
+Are you building something that gets you by, just settling, or are you employing a world-class process that sets you apart from your competition?

 The Results Speak for Themselves